wwuoti/blog/src/posts/blog/reaper-wayland.md

 NOTE: This video contains rapidly flickering lights!
 <video controls src='video/reaper_xorg.webm' width=100%/>

-You can see how the playback area flashes constantly flashes now that the refresh events are sent correctly.
+You can see how the playback area flashes constantly now that the refresh events are sent correctly, even if I'm not moving my mouse.

-Even if I'm not moving my mouse, the playback area still refreshes constantly.
+#### Thoughts on the rendering

 Funnily enough, the rendering done in `OnExposeEvent` is very similar to rendering done in `updatetoscreen`.
 So what gives?
 Is there something on Wayland that prevents the `updatetoscreen` function from being called?
 Let's add some good old `printf` debugging and see how much spam we get in terminal: